codefellows-seattle-javascript-401d14/lecture-08-node-api/README.md

 ## Description
 This is a (work-inprogess) API of pokemon, that is built using a HTTP server.
+The data is stored within the file system, so that if the server is disconnected the data still persists.

 <!-- links -->
 [Nodejs http docs]: https://nodejs.org/api/http.html